DJBuildIt/Cursor-Claude-Think-MCP/examples/example-prompts.md

 5. **Break down large questions**: For very complex questions, break them into smaller, more manageable parts.

+6. **Provide relevant context**: If your question relates to a specific codebase or situation, provide the necessary context.

+7. **Ask for tradeoffs**: For design and decision-making questions, explicitly ask for tradeoffs between different approaches.

 ## Example of Expected Output

 When you use the think tool, Claude will provide output similar to this:

 ```
 <thinking>
-Let me think about how quicksort works step by step:
+Let me analyze the time complexity of quicksort step by step:

 1. Quicksort is a divide-and-conquer algorithm.